tylernelsonschuppert/tylernelsonschuppert.github.io/README.md

 This website was hand-coded by me while participating in a Front-End Web Development boot-camp based in Louisville, KY hosted by an organization named "Code Lousville".
 This GitHub Repository (and the associated Website) are being submitted by me to Code Louisville to fulfill project-specific requirements for completion of the Code Louisville Front-End Web Development program.

+It should be noted that all of the code in this repository is best reviewed by cloning the repository onto a local workstation.

+After building this repository and the code within, I ported the code to a Wordpress theme, deployed a local instance of Wordpress in Docker containers on VMware infrastructure, and then migrated that Wordpress instance to the AWS cloud.
+Both the URLs https://www.tylernelsonschuppert.com/ and https://tylernelsonschuppert.github.io/ point to the Wordpress instance in AWS as of 07/16/20.

 One of the requirements for the project is to include a README (this README) in the respective GitHub repository detailing fullfillment of all project feature requirements.
 I will acknowledge and elaborate on fullfilment of the project requirements (as specified by the Front-End Development Project Requirements document) below:
 <br />
 <br />